Skip to content

 Disclaimer: Attack statistics and examples in this article are based on anonymized data from security assessments, public disclosures, and security research.
 Specific details have been modified to protect confidentiality.

 This threat landscape analysis is updated quarterly by the Guard0 security research team.
-Last updated: January 2026.
+Last updated: March 2026.

 G0